Atomically clean free-standing two-dimensional materials through heating in ultra-high vacuum

 To assess the cleanliness of the samples, both before and after the thermal treatment, up to ten typical holes (\SI{1}{\micro\meter} nominal diameter) in the sample support were imaged.
 The holes were chosen based on average and characteristic features resulting from each heating process.
-Different holes in the sample support were selected before and after éach heating step, as the dissociation and subsequent cross-linking of the hydrocarbon contaminants from prior e-beam exposure interferes with heating-induced contamination removal.\cite{dyck_mitigating_2017} Approximately 20 arbitrarily chosen, non-overlapping areas with nominal FOV of 128×128~nm$^2$ were captured within each hole, acquiring a total of ca. 150 - 200 frames per temperature and sample.
-Each time we moved to the position of the subsequent frame, the electron beam was re-focused onto the sample surface to obtain lattice resolution, minimizing out-of-focus features in the contamination at the interface to the material's surface.
-We note that no electron-beam-induced hydrocarbon deposition has been observed during any measurement, and refer to the Supporting Information for a more thorough discussion.
+Different holes in the sample support were selected before and after each heating step, as the dissociation and subsequent cross-linking of the hydrocarbon contaminants from prior e-beam exposure interferes with heating-induced contamination removal\cite{dyck_mitigating_2017}.
+Approximately 20 arbitrarily chosen, non-overlapping areas with nominal FOV of 128×128~nm$^2$ were captured within each hole, acquiring a total of ca. 150 - 200 frames per temperature and sample.
+At each new frame position, the electron beam was manually re-focused onto the sample surface to obtain lattice resolution, minimizing out-of-focus features in the contamination at the interface to the material's surface.
+We note that no electron-beam-induced hydrocarbon deposition was observed during any measurement, and refer to the Supporting Information for a more thorough discussion.